-If your son or daughter is graduating from high school, this time of year is very hectic.
+If your child is graduating from high school, this time of year is very hectic.
 Not only do you have many high school obligations, you may also have college obligations that must be addressed.
 Oh, and don’t forget the graduation party.

-- Determine what your graduate wants.
+Graduation Party Tips1.
+Determine what your graduate wants.
 Many parents assume a graduation party is a rite of passage, a tradition.
-While this may be the case, it’s important to ask your graduate what he/she wants before you begin planning.
+While this may be the case, it’s important to ask your graduate what they want before you begin planning.

-- Create a preliminary guest list.
+2. Create a preliminary guest list.
 Jot down the family, friends, and co-workers you’d like to invite.
-Once the names are on paper, you’ll be able determine the type of venue needed.
+Once the names are on paper, you’ll be able to determine the type of venue needed.
 Can it be hosted at your house, restaurant, or a local park?